luma/menagerie/distributed_systems/replication_and_consensus.md

 ##### Learner nodes

+It is entirely possible for two different acceptors to accept completely different proposals, say because you have competing proposers that interleave their prepare phases and then crash after sending an accept to one node each.

+Paxos solves this by having the acceptors not commit the accepted values, instead they broadcast them to the learner nodes.
+The learner nodes role is to wait until it receives the same value from a majority of acceptors and then commit it.
+It's this majority that deals with multiple accepted values.

+**An important reminder**: in Paxos a node can embody one, some or all of the three possible roles (proposer, acceptor, learner).
+So an acceptor might also be a learner.

+[On some subtleties of Paxos](http://the-paper-trail.org/blog/on-some-subtleties-of-paxos/) has some good info on the role that learners play.
+Pay special attention to the "Conditions for learner commit" and "Fault tolerance" sections.

-**TODO**: What? guarantees? how many should we have? what happens if there is more than one learner node and not all receive the messages from the acceptors
+**TODO**: guarantees? how many should we have? can learners become a SPOF? what happens if there is more than one learner node and not all receive the messages from the acceptors? what if all acceptors are also learners? what if all proposers are also learners?

 ##### Walkthrough